 Check their website for a complete description of activities, schedules, and prices.

-Snail Farm and Fun is the village of Tyllisos, near Heraklion.
+Snail Farm and Fun is in the village of Tyllisos, near Heraklion.
 There, both kids and adults can learn every secret about snail farming.

-Cretan Food For Kids
+Cretan Food for Kids

-Fresh fruit and Greek yogurt, locally produced honey, home-made cakes, and pies are available everywhere for snacks on the beach.
+Fresh fruit and Greek yogurt, locally produced honey, homemade cakes, and pies are available everywhere for snacks on the beach.

-Where To Stay In Crete With Kids
+Where to Stay in Crete with Kids

 Holidays with kids in mind should also cater for accommodation that even if it’s not dedicated to kids, it’s at least kid-friendly.